JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 We use the term native query to refer to queries where you utilise the SPARQL implementation of other Triple Stores directly.
 This feature is provided by classes which implement the `INativelyQueryableStore` interface, we now provide support for doing this with any of the supported backing Stores.
 If you take a look at the [[UserGuide/Working with Triple Stores|Working with Triple Stores]] page you'll see an example of using the `PersistentTripleStore` class to query any of our supported stores.

-Alternatively you can make a query direct to a store without using any abstractions simply by using an instance of the [IQueryableStorage](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IQueryableStorage) interface  which most of our available [IStorageProvider](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IStorageProvider) implementations also support, please see the [[UserGuide/Triple Store Integration|Triple Store Integration]] page for an example of this.
+Alternatively you can make a query direct to a store without using any abstractions simply by using an instance of the [IQueryableStorage](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IQueryableStorage) interface  which most of our available [IStorageProvider](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.IStorageProvider) implementations also support, please see the [[Triple Store Integration|UserGuide/Triple Store Integration]] page for an example of this.

 ## Direct Triple Store Query